RicardoHS/wgpu_mandelbrot/README.md

 Compile the project and run it locally with `make`.

-For a wasm package to execute it on a web browser, compile it with `make build-web` and open `index.html`.
+For a wasm binary to execute it on a web browser, compile it with `make build-web` and open `index.html`.

 ### PNG generation